PHOTO: Ethan Miller | Getty Images

-“The song is about how far people will go for the love of their god,” Vai told Guitar World not long after the song was released.
+“The song is about how far people will go for the love of their god,” Vai told our sister publication Guitar World not long after the song was released.

 “When you discipline yourself to quit smoking, to run faster or to play better, you have to reach deep down into a part of you.
 That is a profoundly spiritual event.
 That’s when you come into contact with that little piece of God within you.
 That’s what I was trying to achieve with ‘For the Love of God’—I was trying to find that spot.”